s3rvac/weechat-notify-send/README.md

   which you want to receive notifications on all messages that appear in them.
   You can use either short names (`#buffer`) or full names (`network.#buffer`).
   Default: `''`.
+* `notify_on_messages_that_match`: A comma-separated list of regex patterns for which you want to receive notifications for any message whose body matches the given regular expression.
 * `min_notification_delay`.
 A minimal delay in milliseconds between successive notifications from the same buffer.
 It is used to protect from floods/spam.
   Set it to `0` to disable this feature (i.e. all notifications will be shown).